zoidyzoidzoid/awesome-ebpf/readme.md

 - [ebpfkit-monitor](https://github.com/Gui774ume/ebpfkit-monitor) - An utility to statically analyze eBPF bytecode or monitor suspicious eBPF activity at runtime.
 It was specifically designed to detect ebpfkit.
 - [Bad BPF](https://github.com/pathtofile/bad-bpf) - A collection of malicious eBPF programs that make use of eBPF's ability to read and write user data in between the usermode program and the kernel.
 - [TripleCross](https://github.com/h3xduck/TripleCross) - A Linux eBPF rootkit with a backdoor, C2, library injection, execution hijacking, persistence and stealth capabilities.
+- [Securing Kubernetes Workloads using LSM-BPF](https://ebpfchirp.substack.com/p/securing-kubernetes-workloads-using) - Learn how tools like KubeArmor leverage LSM-BPF to prevent malicious attacks such as Ransomware or Cryptojacking.

 ## The Code